Chord Electronics Hugo 2 Review featured image

 FPGA Evolution

-The Hugo 2 is also unique in that it utilizes a next-generation FPGA Xilinx Artix 7 chipset rather than off-the-shelf DAC chips and is an upgrade on the previous 45nm Spartan 6 inside the original Hugo 1.
+The Hugo 2 uniquely uses a next-generation FPGA Xilinx Artix 7 chipset rather than off-the-shelf DAC chips.
+This is an upgrade on the previous 45nm Spartan 6 inside the original Hugo 1.

-The concept behind FPGA-based engineering design for audio devices was discussed in some detail in the Mojo review which you can find here but essentially Chord has a much higher degree of control in their engineering process than many of their competitors.
+The concept behind FPGA-based engineering design for audio devices was discussed in some detail in the Mojo review which you can find here.
+Essentially, Chord has more control in its engineering process than many of its competitors.

 As I am reminded from going over the Mojo review of John Franks (CEO) own words over a chance dinner in late 2015 in Manila: